-Staff recommends approval of this petition upon resolution of outstanding issues related to transportation and the environment.
+Staff recommends approval of this petition.

 Plan Consistency

 The request for the portion of the site currently zoned R-5 (single family residential) is inconsistent with the Blue Line Extension Transit Station Area Plans, which recommends low density residential uses for the property.